tony-zhelonkin/bulkRNAseq_pipeline_scripts/README.md

 This script performs pre-alignment quality control (QC) on raw sequencing data using **FastQC** and **MultiQC**.
 It processes `.fq.gz`, `.fastq.gz`, and `.fasta` files in parallel, generating individual FastQC reports for each file and a consolidated MultiQC report.

+### Problems

+`getPostAlignment.QC`
+- bam index must be built before the ReSEQc scripts run
+- the bed12 annotation I created might be bed, need a 12-column check and check against pre-built annotation
+- my ribosomal intervals file may be smaller than the pre-built one, inspect differences
+- Picard doesn\`t build ribosomal intervals plot
+- old Picard synthax
+- R RSEQc scripts do not initialize properly
+- Need to think of some additional tools

 ### Usage

 ```bash